corundumengine/corundum/README.md

 "Corundum Engine" and its logo are trademarks of Gentle Lion Studios, Inc. — see [TRADEMARKS.md](TRADEMARKS.md).

 Forging tools for 2D RPGs.
-A data-oriented engine, editor toolset, and asset pipeline in C++23. **Pre-alpha — under active development, expect breakage.**
+A data-oriented engine and editor toolset in C++23. **Pre-alpha — under active development, expect breakage.**

 ## Build